4,586 Shares in Archer-Daniels-Midland Company (NYSE:ADM) Purchased by CWA Asset Management Group LLC

 CWA Asset Management Group LLC acquired a new position in shares of Archer-Daniels-Midland Company (NYSE:ADM – Get Rating) during the 1st quarter, Holdings Channel.com reports.
 The fund acquired 4,586 shares of the company’s stock, valued at approximately $414,000.

 Several research analysts have issued reports on the stock.
 Stifel Nicolaus lifted their target price on shares of Archer-Daniels-Midland from $80.00 to $100.00 in a report on Wednesday, April 6th.
+Monness Crespi & Hardt cut shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating in a report on Monday, April 18th.
+Robert W. Baird lifted their target price on shares of Archer-Daniels-Midland from $73.00 to $108.00 in a report on Wednesday, April 27th.
 Bank of America cut shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating and lifted their target price for the stock from $80.00 to $100.00 in a report on Tuesday, April 19th.
-Monness Crespi & Hardt cut shares of Archer-Daniels-Midland from a “buy” rating to a “neutral” rating in a report on Monday, April 18th.
-The Goldman Sachs Group lifted their target price on shares of Archer-Daniels-Midland from $79.00 to $91.00 and gave the stock a “buy” rating in a report on Wednesday, March 16th.
-Finally, Credit Suisse Group lifted their target price on shares of Archer-Daniels-Midland from $80.00 to $92.00 in a report on Wednesday, April 27th.
+Finally, Barclays boosted their price objective on shares of Archer-Daniels-Midland from $88.00 to $95.00 and gave the company an “overweight” rating in a report on Friday, April 22nd.
 Six equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 According to MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus target price of $83.25.

 Archer-Daniels-Midland (NYSE:ADM – Get Rating) last announced its earnings results on Tuesday, April 26th.
 The company reported $1.90 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.35 by $0.55.
 The company had revenue of $23.65 billion during the quarter, compared to analyst estimates of $20.61 billion.
 Archer-Daniels-Midland had a net margin of 3.42% and a return on equity of 14.40%.
 The firm’s quarterly revenue was up 25.2% compared to the same quarter last year.
 During the same period in the previous year, the business posted $1.39 earnings per share.
 As a group, analysts expect that Archer-Daniels-Midland Company will post 6.31 earnings per share for the current year.